Site icon techbeatly

 Configure Your Windows Host to be Managed by Ansible

 I was talking to my friend about Ansible automation and how we are implementing automated solutions for cloud and on-premise infrastructure.
 Then he told me that, his team is looking for such tools to automate their Windows servers and Desktops.
-When I suggested Ansible, he didn’t believe me as he thought Ansible cannot do anything with Windows machines !
-Oh.. then I realized that there are some misunderstanding about Ansible and it’s supported platforms as most of them thought Ansible is only available for Linux (or Unix); yes that is true (Ansible is not natively available for Windows yet) but you know, you can use Ansible to manage your Windows machines as well (and network devices, firewall devices, cloud, containers and more)
+When I suggested Ansible, he didn’t believe me as he thought Ansible could not do anything with Windows machines!
+Oh.. then I realized that there are some misunderstandings about Ansible and its supported platforms as most of them thought Ansible is only available for Linux (or Unix); yes that is true (Ansible is not natively available for Windows yet) but you know, you can use Ansible to manage your Windows machines as well (and network devices, firewall devices, cloud, containers and more)

 (Cover: Photo by Charles Parker from Pexels)

-Do you know, you have more than 100 Windows modules already available to use from Ansible Community.
+Do you know, you have more than 100 Windows modules already available to use from the Ansible Community?

 Read: Installing Ansible

 But like Linux managed nodes, you need to configure some setups on your Windows machine as well, so that Ansible can talk to your Windows machine and execute automated tasks.
-And this guide is for you, if you are struggling for configuring your Windows machine to manage by Ansible.
+And this guide is for you if you are struggling to configure your Windows machine to manage by Ansible.

 Supported Windows Operating Systems